RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Some codebooks have been used only once:
 * czechia_payroll_value_type - setting of ' value_type_code' to show only the salary values - code 5958.
-* czechia_payroll_unit - to find out in which units the values in the 'value' column are expressed (for salaries it is Czech crowns).
+* czechia_payroll_unit - to find out in which units the values in the 'value' column are expressed (for salaries it is Czech korunas).

 Two tables have been permanently attached:
 * czechia_price_category - identification of food categories and their quantity units.